 6. Create a room with a view

-One of the main differences between British and American porches is the size, this beauty nestled in the countryside is an extension of the home – rather how we would use a conservatory here in the UK.
+One of the main differences between British and American porches is the size.
+This porch nestled in the countryside is an extension of the home – rather how we would use a conservatory here in the UK.

-The timber frame visually links to the solid wood dining table and the green chairs are the perfect shade that ties in with the stunning greens in the view.
+Taking inspiration from backyard deck ideas, the timber frame visually links the porch to the solid wood dining table and the green chairs are the perfect shade that ties in with the stunning greens in the view.